 Most Cavapoos have a soft, curly or wavy coat depending on which genes they inherit – Poodle or Cavalier King Charles Spaniel (which also means they could be hypoallergenic).
 While his coat can be maintained by regular bathing followed by brushing to prevent tangles, it’s recommended that a visit to a professional groomer be scheduled every four to six weeks.
 In the time between, you should routinely brush their coat to maintain it.
 The breed is also known to experience those reddish-brown tear stains, a malady that can be addressed by washing his face daily with careful attention paid to the area beneath his eyes.
 Professional grooming salons can also address this issue, if you prefer going straight to the pros.

-Predictably, the small Cavapoo produces an even smaller puppy, so care must be taken to ensure he is safeguarded from extremes such as heat, cold, and even well-meaning kids who can play rough.
+As the small Cavapoo produces an even smaller puppy, care must be taken to ensure he is safeguarded from extremes such as heat, cold, and even well-meaning kids who can play rough.
 Because the breed is highly intelligent and eager to please, training can begin during the puppy stage and early socialization will be key to ensuring he is comfortable with strangers and other pets.
-This tiny dog will learn quickly though, so it’s worth getting any heavy training out of the way early to ensure that you have a well behaved pup.
-Remember that breeders won’t always know the exact size or the appearance of a puppy in its adulthood.
-Just as with many other cross-breeds, the Cavapoo litter can be unpredictable in its characteristics.
-Each one can be a surprise later on!
+This tiny dog will learn quickly though, so it’s worth getting any heavy training out of the way early to ensure that you have a well behaved pup – start with the basics such as potty training and leash training, before advancing to other things, such as crate training or teaching more complex commands.

 Photo credit: quayside/Bigstock.com; Nicki Mannix/Flickr